 Ethan formerly held municipal planning positions in Davis, California, and Portland, Maine.
 He earned a BS in natural resources and ecology from the University of Maine and an MS in community planning and development from the University of California, Davis.
 He is a returned Peace Corps volunteer and was formally certified by the American Institute of Certified Planners (AICP).

 Ethan is a passionate advocate for smart growth and regularly volunteers his time to programs and policy initiatives related to bicycle/pedestrian, housing, and land use matters.

-Kirsten Brewer joined the philanthropy team of NRCM in the summer of 2020, working prior to that at Kennebec Land Trust based in Winthrop, where she connected with GrowSmart Maine through the Local Wood WORKS program.
+Kirsten Brewer is the Climate Corps Coordinator for Volunteer Maine, working prior to that at Kennebec Land Trust based in Winthrop, where she connected with GrowSmart Maine through the Local Wood WORKS program.
 She has degrees from the University of Vermont (Natural Resources) and Pitzer College (Environmental Studies/Spanish).
 Her past experiences include working in nonprofits, state government, and education.
 She is a board member of the Maine Chapter of the Fulbright Association and volunteers with Augusta’s pedestrian and bike group, CAPITAL (Cyclists and Pedestrians Invigorating the Augusta Life).